THE RIGHT TO WORK IN THE UK

 Registration with an appropriate regulatory authority does not give you the right to work in the UK.

-If you are not a UK/EEA national, you will need to meet the requirements of UK Visas and Immigration regulations to gain the right to enter and work in UK.
+If you are not a UK/EEA national, you will need to meet the requirements of UK visa and immigration regulations to gain the right to enter and work in the UK.

 European Economic Area nationals

-In certain circumstances, dental professionals who are non-EEA nationals but are family members of EEA nationals, are entitled to be treated as an EEA national for registration purposes.
+In certain circumstances, dental professionals who are non-EEA nationals but are family members of EEA nationals are entitled to be treated as EEA nationals for registration purposes.
 Non-EEA nationals must provide certain documents to prove this entitlement.
 The main conditions under which this condition applies are as follows:

-- the non-EEA national must be the family member of an EEA national (other than a UK national)
+- The non-EEA national must be a family member of an EEA national (other than a UK national).

-- the EEA national is moving to work or reside in the UK and their family member is accompanying them
+- The EEA national is moving to work or reside in the UK, and a family member is accompanying them.

 Non-European Economic Area nationals